Skip to table of contents

 Petition for Oklahoma Residency Form

-3.4.4 - Transfer Credit Policy
+4.4.4 - Transfer Credit PolicyUpdated: 8/15/2024

 Transfer Credit is approved when courses completed from previous institutions of higher education may be used to fill a prerequisite or to meet a general education requirement.
-To help in your educational planning, the University of Oklahoma Office of Admissions has developed course equivalency tables for the two-year and some four-year institutions in Oklahoma.
+To help in your educational planning, The University of Oklahoma Office of Admissions and Recruitment has developed course equivalency tables for the two-year and some four-year institutions in Oklahoma.
 Transfer courses that do not have an exact OU equivalent, but have been approved for general education credit, also appear on this list.

 Courses that have no OU equivalent will transfer to the University and often can be applied toward a degree.
 The course may substitute for required courses or transfer as elective credit.
-The degree-granting college will evaluate all transfer courses for equivalency and determine how each course will apply toward the University of Oklahoma Health Sciences Center degree.
+The degree-granting college will evaluate all transfer courses for equivalency and determine how each course will apply toward the OU Health Sciences degree.
 If a transfer course has not been approved for equivalency previously, it is necessary to begin the petition process with a completed Petition for Transfer Course Review Form and syllabus.
 The instructions and mailing address are included on the form.
 Use one form for each course to be reviewed.

-3.4.5 - Military Service Credit
+4.4.5 - Military Service CreditUpdated: 8/13/2024

 The grade of S (satisfactory) is assigned to all credit awarded for military training.